yasufum/spp-tmp/docs/guides/gsg/install.rst

 Pyhton
 ------

-Python3 and pip3 are also required if not installed.
+Python3 and pip3 are also required because SPP controller is implemented in Pyhton3.
+Required packages can be installed from ``requirements.txt``.

 .. code-block:: console